-3 delicious restaurants near The Lion King in the West End
+Enjoy a meal at these fantastic restaurants near The Lion King in London

 Dine like a king from a selection of London’s finest restaurants near The Lion King before seeing one of the wildest shows in town.
 From succulent steaks to nutritious salads, our options are just a stone’s throw away from The Lion King at the Lyceum Theatre.
 So have no worries for the rest of your days and get stuck into our suggestions.